 We have commitments for the purchase of aircraft, vehicles, equipment and real estate to provide for the replacement of existing capacity and anticipated future growth.
 We generally fund our capital expenditures with our cash from operations.
-Capital spending on buildings and facilities increased in the first three months of 2017 in our U.S. and international package businesses, largely due to several facility automation and capacity expansion projects.
-Capital spending on aircraft increased in first quarter 2017 compared to first quarter 2016, due to firm commitments to purchase 14 new Boeing 747-8F cargo aircraft and firm commitments to purchase three previously owned Boeing 767-300 cargo aircraft, with scheduled deliveries starting in 2017.
-Capital spending on information technology increased in the first three months of 2017 compared to the corresponding period of 2016 largely due to the timing of purchases of hardware and capitalized software projects.
-Capital spending on vehicles decreased in the first three months of 2017 in our U.S. and international package businesses, largely due to the timing of vehicle replacements.
+Capital spending on buildings and facilities increased in the first six months of 2017 in our U.S. and international package businesses, largely due to several facility automation and capacity expansion projects.
+Capital spending on aircraft increased in 2017 compared to 2016, due to contract deposits on open aircraft orders on 14 new Boeing 747-8F cargo aircraft and three previously owned Boeing 767-300 cargo aircraft, with scheduled deliveries starting in 2017.
+Capital spending on information technology increased in the first six months of 2017 compared to the corresponding period of 2016, largely due to the timing of purchases of hardware and capitalized software projects.
+Capital spending on vehicles increased in the first six months of 2017 in our U.S. and international package businesses, largely due to the timing of vehicle replacements.

 Future capital spending will depend on a variety of factors, including economic and industry conditions.
-We anticipate that our capital expenditures for 2017 will be approximately \$4.0 billion, which includes planned purchase deposits for aircraft on order.
+We anticipate that our capital expenditures for 2017 will be approximately \$4.1 to \$4.6 billion, which includes planned purchase deposits for aircraft on order.

-The net change in finance receivables was primarily due to growth in our cargo finance products and loan principal paydowns in our business credit and leasing portfolios.
+The net change in finance receivables was primarily due to growth in our cargo finance products offset by loan principal paydowns in our business credit and leasing portfolios.
 The purchases and sales of marketable securities are largely determined by liquidity needs and the periodic rebalancing of investment types and will fluctuate from period to period.

-Cash paid for business acquisitions in 2017 and 2016 were related to our acquisition of Freightex Ltd (2017) and area franchise rights related to The UPS Store (2016).
+Cash paid for business acquisitions during the firstsix months of 2017 compared to 2016 was related to our acquisition of Freightex Ltd (2017), Nightline (2017) and area franchise rights related to The UPS Store (2016).
 Other investing activities are impacted by changes in our non-current investments and restricted cash balances, capital contributions into certain investment partnerships and various other items.